Argument from reason

-The argument from reason is an argument against metaphysical naturalism and for the existence of God (or at least a supernatural being that is the source of human reason).
+The argument from reason is a transcendental argument against metaphysical naturalism and for the existence of God (or at least a supernatural being that is the source of human reason).
 The best-known defender of the argument is C. S. Lewis.
 Lewis first defended the argument at length in his 1947 book, Miracles: A Preliminary Study.
 In the second edition of Miracles (1960), Lewis substantially revised and expanded the argument.

 Contemporary defenders of the argument from reason include Alvin Plantinga, Victor Reppert and William Hasker.

 The argument

 Metaphysical naturalism is the view that nature as studied by the natural sciences is all that exists.
-Naturalists deny the existence of a supernatural God, souls, an afterlife, or anything supernatural.
+Naturalists deny the existence of supernatural deities, souls, an afterlife, or anything supernatural.
 Nothing exists outside or beyond the physical universe.

 The argument from reason seeks to show that naturalism is self-refuting, or otherwise false and indefensible.